auraoupa/scripts-occigen-for-Arne/README.md

 ### Jupyter Notebook

 On occigen you have the choice between :
-  - running 6h on one out of 4 specific nodes with large memory when 1 is available (256Go) : the visu solution (needs vncviewer installed and port 5901 open on your login machine)
+  - running (smoothly) 6h on one out of 4 specific nodes with large memory when 1 is available (256Go) : the visu solution (needs vncviewer installed and port 5901 open on your login machine)
-  - running 30mn whenever you want with access to multiple CPU nodes (64/128Go) : the frontal solution
+  - running (less smoothly except if you are directly on the tunnel machine) 30mn whenever you want with access to multiple CPU nodes (64/128Go) : the frontal solution

 #### Running on visu node